A day prior to Parkland, a grandmother foiled grandson's alleged school shooting plans

 "It would have been a terrible tragedy if it happened," said Andy Muntz, a spokesperson for Mukilteo School District.
 "And this grandmother by catching that, really saved a lot of lives."

-O'Connor is now charged with attempted murder and assault of a police officer.
-The teen was also charged with armed robbery on Monday night, official said: He planned to use the stolen money from the robbery to fund the shooting, the AP reported deputy prosecutor Andrew Alsdorf as saying in court on Wednesday.
+O'Connor is charged with attempted murder and assault of a police officer.
+He was also charged with armed robbery on Monday night, officials said; he planned to use the stolen money from the robbery to fund the shooting, deputy prosecutor Andrew Alsdorf said in court Wednesday, according to The Associated Press.